CrossRef/logppj/README.md

 The aggreated files are combined into usable outputs, stored in `/analysis`.
 This a loosely defined stage, but where aggregated files are per month, analysis output files refer to 'all time'.
 Files are always over-written, but this stage is the cheapest (under a minute for a year's input).

+The raw data is useful, but sometimes we want to exclude certain domains (e.g. data fed into Crossref Chronograph).
+In this case you can put the list of domains and/or subdomains in `ignore-domain-names.txt` and `ignore-full-domain-names.txt` in `/path/to/base/dir/`.
+Logppj automatically ignores domains like 'unknown.special' and 'doi.org' in the 'ingored' analyzer output files.

+You can grab a copy of the above files for Crossref from `http://destinations.labs.crossref.org/data/full-domain-names.txt` and `http://destinations.labs.crossref.org/data/domain-names.txt`.

  - `day-code.csv` - a big table of referrer codes per day.
 Codes are headers.
 One table because set of codes is known and small.
  - `day-domain.csv-chunks` - CSV chunks of count per day, one per domain (e.g. `wikiedia.org`).
 Chunks because the set of domains is unknown and large.
- - `day-top-10-domains.csv` - a big table of the top 10 domains per day.
+ - `day-top-10-all-domains.csv` - a big table of the top 10 domains per day.
 More than 10 columns because it takes the union of all domains that were in the top 10 on any day.
+ - `day-top-10-ignored-domains.csv` - a big table of the top 10 domains per day.
+More than 10 columns because it takes the union of all domains that were in the top 10 on any day.
+Ignores excluded domains.
  - `month-code.csv` - a big table of referrer codes per month.
- - `month-top-10-domains.csv` - as `day-top-10-domains.csv` per month
+ - `month-top-10-all-domains.csv` - as `day-top-10-domains.csv` per month
+ - `month-top-10-ignored-domains.csv` - as `day-top-10-domains.csv` per month, excluding ignored domains.

 # How to use it

  - Make sure Java 1.8 and ant are installed.
  - Run `ant jar`
+ - Put `http://destinations.labs.crossref.org/data/full-domain-names.txt` in `/path/to/base/dir/ignore-full-domain-names.txt` if you want.
+ - Put `http://destinations.labs.crossref.org/data/domain-names.txt` in `/path/to/base/dir/ignore-domain-names.txt` if you want.

 Then: